MAGAZINE · INTERVIEW

 Collaboration always!
 We really enjoy being a part of the larger conversation with the team – the clients, architects, lighting designers, landscapers, and artisans who are all instrumental in the creation of a successful project.
 We are just one small part.

-5. What is the most challenging aspect of your work ?
+What is the most challenging aspect of your work?

-12. If you had to summarize your creations in one word or sentence, what would it be ?
+If you had to summarize your creations in one word or sentence, what would it be?

 Bringing a sense of home into hospitality and a sense of hospitality into the home.

-13. Do you have any books/programs/podcasts to recommend to our readers?
+Are there any books/podcasts you would like to recommend to our readers?

 The New York Antiquarian Book Fair.
-We love scouring through and finding rare design books including the recent discovery of a phenomenally rare book of Japanese prints.
+We love scouring through and finding rare design books, including the recent discovery of a phenomenally rare book of Japanese prints.
 The book triggered a flood of creative ideas for color and forms – inspiration for everything from fabrics to murals to rugs.

 Leave a Reply